HughP/MLKA/Theory/ReadMe.md

 ##Typewriter Histoy
 This is where "factual" history of machines are discussed and citations are stored.
-Much of what we are trying to imporve upon is because of historical onomilies. [`/Typewriter-Histoy`](/Theory/Typewriter-Histoy)
+Much of what we are trying to improve upon is because of historical anomalies. [`/Typewriter-Histoy`](/Theory/Typewriter-Histoy)

 ##Keyboard Layout Theory
 This is the theory which applies to what should go where on a keyboard layout.
 This theory motivates methodologies.
 That is, because we hold things to be true in our theory we count numbers and actions a certain way. [`/Keyboard-Layout-Theory`](/Theory/Keyboard-Layout-Theory)

 ##Information Theory
-This theory talks about how infomration is processed.
-This section also contains discussions about the congnitive processes in typing.
+This theory talks about how information is processed.
+This section also contains discussions about the cognitive processes in typing.
 [`/Information-Theory`](/Theory/Information-Theory)

 ###Fitts' Law